Anthony-cloud-1/project-management/README.md

 ### 7. Error Handling

-Ensure proper error handling is implemented in the application.
 Errors will be logged to the console and sent in the response if any issues occur.

 ## Troubleshooting